get_result() returns a data frame containing the result of a calibration

 #> Note: If you are on a Mac laptop or desktop, consider setting `parallel = TRUE` to improve speed.
 Otherwise, keep `parallel = FALSE`.

-#> Warning: The calibration check (`run_calibration_check()`) should be run before the power check.
+#> The calibration check (`run_calibration_check()`) should be run before the power check.

 #> Generating permutation resamples.